sparkfun/SparkFun_GNSS_Combo_Breakout-ZED-F9P_NEO-D9S/docs/software_setup_and_programming.md

 | CFG-PMP-UNIQUE_WORD | 0xe15ae893e15ae893 |

 The centre frequency varies depending on which satellite is broadcasting corrections for your geographical area.
-The frequency for the USA is different to that for Europe:

 The up-to-date frequencies are distributed via the MQTT **/pp/frequencies/Lb** topic.
 At the time of writing, they are (in MHz):